Michael Morton (criminal justice)

-Michael Morton (born August 12, 1954) is an American who was wrongfully convicted in 1987 in a Williamson County, Texas court of the 1986 murder of his wife Christine Morton.
+Michael Wayne Morton (born August 12, 1954) is an American who was wrongfully convicted in 1987 in a Williamson County, Texas court of the 1986 murder of his wife Christine Morton.
 He spent nearly 25 years in prison before he was exonerated by DNA evidence which supported his claim of innocence and pointed to the crime being committed by another individual.
 Morton was released from prison on October 4, 2011, and another man, Mark Alan Norwood, was convicted of the murder in 2013.
 The prosecutor in the case, Ken Anderson, was convicted of contempt of court for withholding evidence after the judge had ordered its release to the defense.

-Early life
+Early life, family and education

 Michael Morton was born August 12, 1954.

-First marriage
+His family resided in Waco, Texas, then towns in California before settling in Kilgore, Texas.

-In 1976, while attending Stephen F. Austin State University, in Nacogdoches, Texas, Morton met Christine Kirkpatrick.
-They married in 1979 and had one child, Eric, in 1983.
-Eric had a congenital heart defect, which required open-heart surgery, which could not be safely attempted until he was three years old.
-Six weeks after their son's successful surgery, on August 12, 1986, Morton and his family celebrated his birthday.
-The next day, after Morton had left for work, Christine Morton was beaten to death in her bed while Eric was present.
+In 1976, while attending a psychology class Stephen F. Austin State University in Nacogdoches, Texas, Morton met Christine Kirkpatrick, a Catholic woman from Houston, Texas.
+They relocated to Austin, Texas, in 1977 after Michael dropped out of college, and they intended to transfer to University of Texas, but because they would lose so many credits, they did not matriculate, instead finding jobs.
+They married in 1979.
+Their only child, Eric, was born in 1983 with a congenital heart defect that required open-heart surgery, but it could not be safely attempted until he was three years old.
+Six weeks after their son's successful surgery, on August 12, 1986, Morton and his family celebrated Michael's birthday.

-Conviction, DNA testing and acquittal

-On September 25, 1986, Morton was arrested and charged with the murder of his wife.
-He was convicted in February 1987 and sentenced to life in prison.

-Pro bono civil attorney John Raley of Houston, Texas, together with Nina Morrison of the New York-based Innocence Project, filed Morton's motion for DNA testing in February 2005.
-In 2010, Morton was offered parole if he expressed remorse over murdering his wife.
-Raley told the Texas Tribune about the conversation he had with Morton on the subject:
+The next day, after Michael Morton had left for work at a grocery store at six o'clock in the morning, Christine Morton was beaten to death in her bed while Eric was present.
+Michael learned of her death when he returned home from work.